9.1 General principles

 9.2.10 It is a function of departmental economists to quality assure economic appraisals.
 Departments should consult their economists in all cases requiring DoF approval, and should take account of their views before submissions are made to DoF.

 9.3.1 The following are standard conditions of DoF approval:

-- tolerance levels on cost are 10%.
-If it becomes apparent that the total capital expenditure or total revenue expenditure indicated in the business case will be exceeded by more than 10%, Supply should be notified as soon as possible and appropriate further action agreed between the Department and Supply.
+- tolerance levels on cost are 10 per cent.
+If it becomes apparent that the total capital expenditure or total revenue expenditure indicated in the business case will be exceeded by more than 10 per cent, supply should be notified as soon as possible and appropriate further action agreed between the department and supply

-- Supply should be informed as soon as possible of any substantial changes to the project which occur at any time after DoF approval is granted.
+- supply should be informed as soon as possible of any substantial changes to the project which occur at any time after DoF approval is granted.
 This applies to both proposed substantial changes to the project, and to actual substantial differences in outturns compared to the assumptions in the business case.
-In this regard, a substantial change may be defined broadly as a variance of 10% or more from the assumption in the approved business case.
+In this regard, a substantial change may be defined broadly as a variance of 10 per cent or more from the assumption in the approved business case

-- the cumulative cost of client changes exceeds 5% of the approved budget (unless some other limit has been agreed with Supply to reflect particular circumstances); or
+- the cumulative cost of client changes exceeds 5 per cent of the approved budget (unless some other limit has been agreed with supply to reflect particular circumstances); or

 - the trend of drawing on the contingency margin is more rapid than in the expenditure profile established when the project was approved; or

-- more than 50% of the original contingency provision has been used for client changes; or
+- more than 50 per cent of the original contingency provision has been used for client changes; or

 9.3.4 DoF approval of a particular project relates solely to agreement to proceed with the project.
 It does not imply approval for expenditure to be incurred beyond existing agreed public expenditure (PE) or budgetary provision.